 We also looked at how much control a password manager exerts over the passwords created by users.
 Bitwarden, Keeper, and McAfee fell short of expectations, allowing us to set a master password as weak and easy to guess as “111111111111.”

 All the products we tested use multifactor authentication, a common security measure that requires a password plus an additional form of ID—a code on an authenticator app or sent via email or SMS—before granting access to your account from a new device or a new IP.
 But Bitwarden, LastPass, and Norton did not enable this by default.

 While that doesn’t keep us from recommending those products, it does leave it up to you—the user—to turn on multifactor authentication and to create a long, unique password to protect the vault, even if your password manager doesn’t require it.
 We strongly encourage you to do so.

-1Password requires a master password and a code available only through a device you’ve already used to access its service.
-If you don’t have the device handy, you have to use another long, complex secret code provided to you by 1Password.
+1Password requires a master password if you’re on a device you’ve already used to access its service, but if you are using a new device or browser, you have to enter a long, complex secret code provided to you by 1Password.
 That can be a chore, but it enhances the security of the box containing all your credentials by requiring another authentication factor.

 1Password, Bitwarden, and Keeper all provide a lot of documentation to help security researchers and testers, like those at Consumer Reports, understand the design of their products.
 They also hire third parties to audit their products and make those audits available to the public.